Vitrectomy In San Diego, CA

 Postoperative care will include the use of an eye patch to help guard against infection and damage.
 Optimal results may require laying in a specific position for a short period as well, so that the air or gas bubble will remain in the correct position.
 While this step is not always necessary, it is often recommended, as laying face-up or in the wrong position can cause pressure on other parts of the eye and lead to complications.
 One of our vitrectomy doctors will discuss the usefulness of this step during your surgical planning phase.

 Initial recovery from vitrectomy typically takes 24 to 48 hours.
 During this period it is best if you avoid strenuous activities including work.
 Most normal activities can be resumed within a few days, though full recovery can take several weeks.
 This will be discussed in greater detail during your initial consultation.

 Vitrectomy is an incredibly effective treatment, but may come with risks including corneal edema, infection, and retinal detachment.
 While rare, these risks are possible and will need to be considered before your procedure.

-The ophthalmologists at American Eye Associates are highly skilled and internationally recognized for their work with retinal disorders.
+The ophthalmologists at American Eye Associates and California Eye Associates are highly skilled and internationally recognized for their work with retinal disorders.
 Every care is taken to prevent complications and to ensure your safety, comfort, and satisfaction at all times while you are in our care.